-In any case, all the above problems are associated only with over consumption of tofu during pregnancy
+In any case, all the above problems are associated only with the overconsumption of tofu during pregnancy.

-Looking at the ample benefits, it is a good idea to add tofu in your pregnancy diet.
-Some of the ways of including tofu are: adding it to your stir fry’s, soups, salads, stuffed paranthas etc. Since it is low in fat, it can be a good substitute for paneer, cream cheese and eggs.
+Looking at the ample benefits, it is a good idea to add tofu to your pregnancy diet.
+Some of the ways of including tofu are: adding it to your stir fries, soups, salads, stuffed paranthas, etc. Since it is low in fat, it can be a good substitute for paneer, cream cheese, and eggs.

 So, in conclusion, our verdict is clear.
 It is alright to consume tofu, but make sure you do not eat it in excess.
 Your pregnancy diet should be well-balanced with a variety of food items and not just one.

 Having one to two servings of soy every day is fine when you are pregnant. half a cup of tofu is one serving.